AMSOIL Arena: Hockey

 AMSOIL Arena is primarily used as a hockey arena home to the University of Minnesota-Duluth's men's and women's hockey teams.
 The arena hosted the 2012 NCAA Division I Women's Ice Hockey Tournament and the 2023 NCAA Division I Women's Ice Hockey Tournament.

 AMSOIL Arena hosted the 2017 Ice Breaker Tournament, held October 6–7th 2017.
 Four teams participated in the tournament.
 Michigan Tech defeated Union College 6–3 and University of Minnesota Duluth defeated University of Minnesota 4–3 in overtime in the tournament's first round.
 In the final round, University of Minnesota Duluth fell to tournament champion Michigan Tech 4–3, while in the consolation game the University of Minnesota beat Union College 2–0.

 Other hockey events include preseason practices for the National Hockey League's Minnesota Wild-open to the public, Minnesota State High School League section 7A and 7AA tournament games, as well as a high-school all-star game.

 Basketball

 AMSOIL Arena hosted the Harlem Globetrotters in 2012, 2014, 2016, 2017, 2018, and 2019, for which Minnesota Lynx's (WNBA) court has been brought up from Minneapolis, Minnesota.

+Arena Football

+After two seasons as the Duluth Harbor Monsters with The Arena League, the team rebranded as the Minnesota Monsters as they moved operations to Arena Football One.
+The team has even moved games from the DECC Arena to AMSOIL Arena for the 2026 season before relocation to Minneapolis-St. Paul.